Rethinking Publication: A Certification Framework for AI-Enabled Research: Framework

 \textit{The ceiling condition.} Category~C rests on a contingent premise: that a class of knowledge exists requiring cognitive acts current pipelines cannot reliably perform.
 This premise is not a symmetric open question, the direction of travel is not neutral.
 Pipeline capability is advancing and the Category~C space is narrowing at different rates across different domains.
 The ceiling is therefore better understood not as a single threshold but as a domain-varying, generation-specific surface: its location differs by field, by problem type, and by the current capability generation.
 If pipelines eventually generate all classes of knowledge including Category~C, the grading system correctly collapses to a single tier.
 Until that point, Category~C operates as a meaningful distinction whose domain-specific location the calibration database makes tractable to map for the first time.
 One implication should be resisted: the directionally shrinking ceiling does not mean early-career researchers should prematurely abandon methodological training.
 Genuine Category~C work requires deep domain knowledge as a prerequisite, the abductive move is only possible from within a field, not in advance of it.

 One case the framework must handle correctly is the paradigm-founding contribution: a Category~C insight that opens a research program subsequently executed largely at Category~A and B. AlphaFold is the paradigm example \citep{Jumper2021}.
 The original insight, that evolutionary co-variation in protein sequences encodes sufficient structural constraint to determine protein structure to near-experimental accuracy, was Category~C: it contradicted the field's standing model and required the abductive move of recognizing that the co-variation signal was being systematically underused.
 The follow-on program, engineering iterations, extension to new molecule types, drug discovery applications, is correctly Category~A or B. This is the framework functioning correctly, not devaluing the work.
 The Category~C certification belongs to the founding insight; the program's value is in its scientific fruits, certified at their appropriate level regardless of their relation to the founding contribution.
-Researchers who ask whether this means entire follow-on programs are ``only'' Category~A should receive the answer: yes, accurately, and the knowledge enterprise benefits from that accuracy.
+Researchers in such follow-on programs may reasonably ask whether their work is ``only'' Category~A. Within the framework's vocabulary, the answer is largely yes: the founding insight carries the Category~C certification, and follow-on contributions are graded at A or B as their content warrants.
+The framework treats this as accurate description, not devaluation.
+Whether this accuracy is welcome is a separate question, addressed in Section~5.2 on competitive displacement and equity.

 A parallel clarification applies to team-based work.
 Most research has multiple authors, and the A/B/C judgment applies to the paper's contribution as a whole, not to any individual author's share.
 Consider a three-author paper where one author identified that a widely-used reference dataset contained a systematic measurement confound, a second author directed the pipeline's analysis of a corrected dataset, and the third contributed literature framing.
 The paper is Category~B: the confound-recognition is the anomaly-identification act the framework protects.
 Authorship credit distributes as in any multi-author paper and can be recorded in CRediT \citep{Holcombe2019}; the Category~B certification attaches to the work, not to any one contributor.
 This preserves what CRediT does well, disaggregating credit across roles, while adding what CRediT does not do: certifying whether the work's contribution exceeded pipeline capability.